Tessa’s Recipe Rundown

 How to Make Perfect Buttermilk Biscuits

-Do I Have to Use Buttermilk in These Buttermilk Biscuits?
+Do I Have to Use Buttermilk in Biscuits?

-- If you can’t use real buttermilk, you can use this substitute: 1 scant cup whole milk + 2 teaspoons distilled vinegar or lemon juice.
+If you can’t use real buttermilk, use 1 scant cup whole milk + 2 teaspoons distilled vinegar or lemon juice – just note that this will change the flavor and texture of the biscuits.

-- If you’re using this substitute then I’d recommend adding some other flavor additions to the dough, such as shredded cheese, diced jalapeno, garlic powder, green onion, or everything bagel seasoning.
+If you’re using this substitute, I recommend adding some mix-ins to the dough, such as shredded cheese, diced jalapeño, garlic powder, green onion, or everything bagel seasoning, to enhance the flavor of your biscuits.

-- Whichever flour you use, make sure to MEASURE CORRECTLY.
+Whichever flour you use, make sure to measure your flour correctly.
 Too much flour will result in dense, dry, and tough biscuits.

 Butter or Shortening for Biscuits?

-I’ve also done side-by-side testing with biscuits made with butter vs. shortening and found I really prefer the taste and texture of 100% butter.
+I’ve also done side-by-side testing with biscuits made with butter vs. shortening and found I much prefer the taste and texture when using only butter.
 However, biscuits made with shortening create a more traditional Southern-style texture.
-If you want, use half shortening and half butter.
+Feel free to use half cold shortening and half cold butter for the best of both worlds.

-- Tall biscuits require tall dough: 1-inch in height to be exact.
-You could even pat the Buttermilk Biscuits dough out to 1 1/4-inches for mile-high biscuits – but note you’ll end up with fewer biscuits.
+- Tall biscuits require tall dough: The dough should be 1 inch in height.
+You could even pat the Buttermilk Biscuits dough out to 1 1/4 inches for mile-high biscuits – but note you’ll end up with fewer biscuits.

 - Use a metal biscuit cutter: You want to create sharp edges when you shape the biscuit dough so nothing prevents the biscuits from rising.
 A round cookie cutter also works.

-- Do NOT twist the biscuit cutter as you shape the dough.
+- Do NOT twist the biscuit cutter as you shape the dough, as this seals the edges and prevents the biscuits from rising as nicely.

 How to Laminate Biscuit Dough

 1. Turn the dough out onto a floured surface and dust the dough with flour.
-I like to use a powdered sugar shaker to dust the perfect amount of flour without using too much.
-Gently pat the dough out into a 1/2-inch thick rectangle using your hands.
-You don’t need to use a rolling pin if you don’t want to!
+I like to use a powdered sugar shaker to dust a little flour without using too much.
+Gently pat the dough out into a 1/2-inch thick rectangle using your hands (no rolling pin needed!).

 2. Fold the dough into thirds like a letter.
-Don’t worry if it’s not absolutely perfect.
-You want to be quick and gentle with the dough and only use as much flour as necessary to prevent it from sticking.
-Adding too much flour will create dense and tough biscuits.
-A bench scraper makes easy work of moving the dough without having it stick.
+Don’t worry if it’s not perfect.
+Be quick and gentle with the dough, and only use as much flour as necessary to prevent it from sticking.
+Adding too much flour will create dense, tough biscuits.

 3. Repeat this process two more times, rotating the dough 90 degrees before each fold.
-By the time you’re done, you will have created layers of butter similar to a croissant, so the biscuit bakes up perfectly tall and SO flaky!
+Use a bench scraper to easily move the dough.
+This process creates layers of butter similar to a croissant, so the biscuit bakes up tall and super flaky!

 Buttermilk Biscuits